Jacksonville Domestic Violence Lawyer

 Providing Criminal Defense Services Since 2010

 In 2014 alone, more than 106,000 domestic violence crimes were reported in Florida, and more than 64,000 arrests were made.
-With compassionate service and aggressive representation, the Jacksonville criminal defense attorneys at Scott Monroe Law can provide the legal assistance you need to seek a positive outcome.
+With compassionate service and aggressive representation, the Jacksonville criminal defense attorneys at Scott Monroe Law, P.A. can provide the legal assistance you need to seek a positive outcome.

 Call our office today at (904) 474-3115 to seek quality representation for a domestic violence or battery case.

 Understanding Domestic Violence & Battery Laws in Florida